aishwaryaagrawal21/Face-Classification-with-ResNet18/README.md

 This project develops a face classification model using the ResNet18 architecture.
 It's designed to accurately classify faces based on distinct features or identities from a given dataset.
 The model leverages transfer learning to fine-tune ResNet18, a powerful convolutional neural network pre-trained on ImageNet.

 ## Installation
-Ensure you have Python 3.x installed.
+Ensure you have Python 3.8 or higher installed.
 Clone this repository and navigate into the project directory.
 Install the required packages using the commands in the jupyter notebook.